-Since its inception, bitcoin has been using Script– a smart contract development language.
+Since its inception, bitcoin has used Script– a smart contract development language.
 Script is an extensive non-Turing complete programming language.
-The language lets developers encode certain conditions that define spending of coins.
+The language lets developers encode certain conditions that define the spending of coins.

 While Script has many capabilities, it’s tough to implement, especially when complex smart contract conditions are involved.
-Writing and verifying a complex contract is prone to human errors that don’t go well with money at stake.
+In addition, writing and verifying a complex contract is prone to human errors that don’t go well with money at stake.

-To improve this, blockchain engineers Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar in 2019 developed Miniscript.
-This article will go deeper into understanding Miniscript, its significance, and how it makes bitcoin programming easier.
+To improve this, blockchain engineers Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar 2019 developed Miniscript.
+This article will investigate Miniscript’s significance and how it makes bitcoin programming easier.

 What is Miniscript?

-Miniscript is a programming language developed by Blockstreams to make Bitcoin programming easy.
+Miniscript is a programming language developed by Blockstream to make Bitcoin programming easy.

-Miniscript, which is built on Script, contains several unique features that make it a modern programming language.
+Miniscript, built on Script, contains several unique features that make it a modern programming language.

-- Object-oriented programming -As an extension of maps, Miniscript Classes supports single inheritance, an alternative to multiple inheritances prone to numerous issues.
+- Object-oriented programming -As an extension of maps, Miniscript Classes support single inheritance, an alternative to multiple inheritances prone to numerous issues.

 - MiniScript also uses duck typing, thus allowing a class to adhere to any interface.
 Simple words like new, super, and self are all it takes to provide powerful OOP support.